pranavdesai16/SQL_Retail_Sales_Analysis/README.md

 ---

-2. Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022.
+### 2. Write a SQL query to retrieve all transactions where the category is 'Clothing', and the quantity sold is more than 4 in the month of Nov-2022.

 **SQL Query**